Onemind-Services-LLC/naf/20 Introduction to Network Automation with Python/exercise_5.md

 # Use Netmiko to push a simple configuration change to a device
+## The objective of this exercise is to go through the most commonly used methods of netmiko while configuring devices

 For this example, we need to focus on find_prompt() and enable()